macalinao/preston/README.md

 * [todo-preston](https://github.com/simplyianm/todo-preston) - A Preston-powered Todo app made with Angular, Restangular, Bootstrap, and Preston.

+## Contributing
+Contributions are very welcome!
+Just send a pull request.
+Feel free to contact me using one of the options on [my website](http://ian.pw)!

+### Running the Tests
+Do `npm install` to install all of the dependencies, ensure that [MongoDB](http://mongodb.org) is installed, then run `npm test` to run the unit tests.

+*Note: The tests like to fail on Travis because Travis's database stuff is slow.*

 ## License
 Copyright (c) 2014 Ian Macalinao.
 Released under the MIT License, which can be viewed in the attached `LICENSE` file.